-When it comes to the raging debate over Kiev or Kyiv (there was even an official Ukrainian campaign called kyivnotkiev (on FB etc), I have a bit of proverbial ‘skin in the game.’
-For one, my full legal name (I will spare the 3rd first name) is Laurent Alain Cleenewerck de Kiev which makes sense in French where Kiev is the historic spelling.
-We talk in France about Anne de Kiev (who was the queen of France) even though we (I include myself among French speakers here) may well write Kyiv in an article about current geopolitics.
+When it comes to the raging debate over Kiev or Kyiv (there was even an official Ukrainian campaign called kyivnotkiev on FB etc), I have a bit of proverbial ‘skin in the game.’
+For one, my full legal name (I will spare the 3rd first name) is Laurent Alain Cleenewerck de Kiev which makes sense in French where Kiev is the approved historic spelling.
+We talk in France about Anne de Kiev (who was the queen of France) even though we (I include myself among French speakers here) may well write “Kyiv” in an article about current geopolitics.

-In short, I would recommend the use of Kiev (1) historical and cultural references (2) in languages such as French where the foreign name of a city is pretty much irrelevant (Vienne, Londres, Rome) but I would recommend the use of Kyiv as a reference to the political capital of Ukraine and as a journalistic short for Ukraine in the current geopolitical context.
+In short, I would recommend the use of Kiev (1) in historical and cultural references (2) in languages such as French where the foreign name of a city is pretty much irrelevant (Vienne, Londres, Rome) but I would recommend the use of Kyiv as a reference to the political capital of Ukraine and as a journalistic short for Ukraine in the current geopolitical context.

 I note in passing that Kiev is somewhat easier in terms of spelling because people don’t have to double-check if the y goes before the i or vice versa!

 These two great cities and their patriarchs could create a special statute for how the two patriarchates would function together and in the unity of faith while respecting the legitimate differences that have developed over the centuries between what is now known as Ukraine and the Russian Federation.